A Comprehensive Perimenopause Test You Can Do at Home

 Certain supplementation, diet, and lifestyle changes can be made to help you gently and easily go through perimenopause.
 Our perimenopause test can help determine if you are in fact in perimenopause.

 Saliva tests for hormones are the most accurate and affordable way to monitor perimenopausal hormones.
 Standard blood tests measure the “inactive” form of hormones which is less useful when making lifestyle or hormone replacement therapy decisions.

-Our goal with this test is to measure the “active” form of perimenopausal hormones in which the saliva glands produce.
+Our goal with this test is to measure the “active” form of perimenopausal hormones that the saliva glands produce.
 Since hormones spike up and down during perimenopause, it is important to take 2 separate saliva samples.
 With our perimenopause test, you will take one sample then several days later, another.
 A significant difference in hormone levels can indicate a perimenopausal state.

-Perimenopause Symptoms- 1 Major Cause- Adrenal Fatigue
+Perimenopause Symptoms: Major Cause – Adrenal Fatigue

 Many studies show that symptoms of perimenopause are highly associated with dysfunctions of our blood sugar hormone system.
 One of these hormones, cortisol (released by the adrenal glands) is a critical factor when determining if going through perimenopause will be “easy” or “hard”.
 Testing for adrenal fatigue is extremely important when assessing perimenopause and menopause.